Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Convert JSON to CSV in a Cell into a spreadsheet?
+How do I pull Convert JSON to CSV into Google Sheets?

-How many credits does each Convert JSON to CSV in a Cell cell cost?
+How many credits does each Convert JSON to CSV cell cost?

-Does Convert JSON to CSV in a Cell work in Excel as well as Google Sheets?
+Does Convert JSON to CSV work in Excel as well as Google Sheets?

-Put Convert JSON to CSV in a Cell in your next spreadsheet.
+Put Convert JSON to CSV in your next spreadsheet.
 Add the extension, paste the formula, and the cell keeps itself current.

 Scaling up?